Lullaby Project — Southern Nevada

 Creative Workshop

-Parents and caregivers explore memories, identity, and hopes for their child with Teaching Artists, beginning the process of crafting lyrics and moods through a workbook.
+Parents and caregivers explore memories, identity, and hopes for their child with Teaching Artists.

 Composition & Recording

 Notes with a Purpose Teaching Artists collaborate with parents and caregivers to develop, refine, and orchestrate their lullabies.
-The UNLV Recording Division records the pieces at professional quality.
+The lullabies are recorded and gifted back to the families.

 A man with glasses and a beard holding a smiling young child with curly hair in front of a teal garage door.